Photography credits: @clelatouf and @mattie_lennon

 Supine Twist: Soothes the lower back and aids recovery.

-It always worked for me… In 2018, when I fell whilst bouldering, I completely tore my ACL, PCL & MCL.
+There are certain exercises that help to strengthen ankles and knees, which can help to prevent injury.
+On the other hand, if an injury does happen, yoga can help to speed up recovery.
+It always worked for me.
+In 2018, when I fell whilst bouldering, I completely tore my ACL, PCL & MCL.
 On crutches for 2+ months, I would „hobble“ onto my yoga mat and practice.
 Whether it was breathing exercises in the beginning (I would guide my breath into my injured knee to deal with pain), safely transitioning into inversions with a yoga chair, to balancing exercises on a yoga board to strengthen my leg - Yoga has been there every step of the way.
 I honestly wish they would include yoga in physio / rehabilitation sessions.

-Join Agnes for a 25-minute Vinyasa Flow focused on moving the spine, mobilizing the hips, and strengthening legs & core.
-(Filmed @theyogalife in South Africa)
+Join Agnes for a 25-minute Vinyasa Flow focused on moving the spine, mobilizing the hips, and strengthening legs & core. (filmed @theyogalife in South Africa)

-Connect
+Connect with Agnes

 Instagram: @agichristine & @agichristine_moves